 \section{Introduction and main result}

-In order to provide a quick take up of information relevant to the widest audience we present our main findings and a concise introduction on the first page.
+In order to provide quick access to information relevant to the widest audience, we present our main findings and a concise introduction on the first page.
 Generalizations of these results, details, as well as the classification of the work in the literature can be found in the following pages.

 Convolutional neural networks (CNNs) are a widely used tool for processing and classifying images \citep{li2021survey} and convolutional layers are the major building block of these CNNs.
 A 2-D convolutional layer can be defined as the mapping from an input image $(u\lsb i_1,i_2\rsb)_{i_1,i_2 \in \bbN_0}$ with $u\lsb i_1,i_2\rsb \in \bbR^{c_{\mathrm{in}}}$ to an output image $(y\lsb i_1,i_2\rsb)_{i_1,i_2 \in \bbN_0}$ with $y\lsb i_1,i_2\rsb \in \bbR^{c_{\mathrm{out}}}$ given by